KazanExpress/omnic/README.md

 - Make adapters for your own clients (XmlHttpRequest, other frameworks and etc.)
 - Declarative and simple API description
 - Promise support
-- Transform request and response data and configs
+- Transform request and response data and configs in hooks
 - Intercept responses
 - Cancel requests
 - Automatically transforms request data to JSON